 Creating the Glossary activity

-Navigate to the module / course page that you want to add the Glossary activity to and ensure that you have editing enabled by clicking the "Turn editing on" button.
+Navigate to the module / course page that you want to add the Glossary activity to and ensure that you have editing enabled by clicking the "Edit mode" slider.

 Scroll down to the section on the page that you want to add the activity to and select 'Add an activity or resource' from the bottom right of that section.

 From the pop-up window click on 'Glossary'.

 Next you will need to provide a name for the Glossary and a description, the latter could be used to explain what terms the glossary contains and if students are permitted to contribute.

 Click the checkbox if you want to display the Glossary description beneath the Glossary link on the module/course page.

 Next, you can choose whether the Glossary is a 'Main glossary' or a 'Secondary glossary'.